 Withdrawal and Refund

-- When students withdraw from school, tuition and fees are assessed or credited, as appropriate, according to the date the student officially notifies SDSU of intent to withdraw by contacting the SDSU Registrar's Office.
+- When students withdraw from school (will not be attending any classes for the remainder of the semester), tuition and fees are assessed or credited, as appropriate, according to the date the student officially notifies SDSU of intent to withdraw by contacting the SDSU Registrar's Office at 605-688-6195.

 - Room charges and meal plans are adjusted according to the check out date from the residence hall and meal plan usage.

 - The federal refund policy will be used for all students receiving federal aid.
-If you received loan money, the University will calculate the amount of your loan that was "earned" according to your date of withdrawal, following federal Title IV regulations.
-The unearned portion will be paid back to your lender by the University.
-This amount paid by the University to your lender will then be charged to your University account.
-If this amount is larger than the credits on your account following withdrawal, you will be required to pay the difference due.
+If a student received loan money, the University will calculate the amount of the loan that was "earned" according to the date of withdrawal, following federal Title IV regulations.
+The unearned portion will be paid back to the lender by the University.
+This amount paid by the University to the lender will then be charged to the student's University account.
+If this amount is larger than the credits on the student's account following withdrawal, the student will be required to pay the difference due.

 Refunds from Overpayment

-- Financial Aid refunds will be processed after you complete your Attendance Confirmation in Web Advisor and only if you have a credit balance.
+- Financial Aid refunds will be processed after the student completes their Attendance Confirmation in Self Service and only if they have a credit balance.